MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-226-Child-Adult-Care-Food-Program/subpart-E-Operational-Provisions/section-226.20.md

 <sup>2</sup> Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs.

 <sup>3</sup> Must be unflavored whole milk for children age one.
 Must be unflavored low-fat (1 percent fat or less) or unflavored fat-free (skim) milk for children two through five years old.
-Must be low-fat (1 percent fat or less) or fat-free (skim) milk for children six years old and older and adults, and may be unflavored or flavored.
+Must be unflavored low-fat (1 percent fat or less) or unflavoredor flavored fat-free (skim) milk for children 6 years old and older and adults.
 For adult participants, 6 ounces (weight) or3/4 cup (volume) of yogurt may be used to meet the equivalent of 8 ounces of fluid milk once per day when yogurt is not served as a meat alternate in the same meal.

 <sup>4</sup> A serving of fluid milk is optional for suppers served to adult participants.

-<sup>5</sup> Alternate protein products must meet the requirements in Appendix A to part 226 of this chapter.
+<sup>5</sup> Alternate protein products must meet the requirements in Appendix A to Part 226 of this chapter.

 <sup>6</sup> Yogurt must contain no more than 23 grams of total sugars per 6 ounces.